Skip to main content

 6. Take advantage of additional savings programs.

 It’s important to note that although Medicare Part D helps you save money on prescription drugs, it’s not free.
 The specific out-of-pocket costs vary based on the plan chosen.
-Each plan has its own yearly deductible, monthly premium, coinsurance, copayment, and coverage gap.
+Each plan has its own yearly deductible, monthly premium, coinsurance, and/or copayment.
 However, there are additional savings options to help further reduce the costs associated with your plan.
 Some examples of these savings options include:

 Medicare Extra Help: Low-income Medicare beneficiaries with limited resources can get assistance through Extra Help.
 This program helps cover costs associated with Medicare drug plans, such as yearly deductibles, monthly premiums, and coinsurance.